Phioria/phior/README.md

 - `cls()` clears the console if interactive
 - `get_desktop()` returns the system desktop directory if findable
 - `get_home()` returns the system home directory
+- `reload()` clears the global environment, then documents and reloads the R package defined in setup_reload() and then sets the working directory
+- `setup_reload()` writes a small settings file that stores the directories used by reload()
 - `setwd_to_file()` sets the working directory to the directory the script is saved in